CBD and Tryptophan: Stress Reserve for Social Anxiety?

 The last three have powerful longevity and antioxidant effects.

-Of course, CBD works within the endocannabinoid system to keep serotonin function but it gets even more intimate with tryptophan.
+Of course, CBD works within the endocannabinoid system to keep serotonin function from going to low but it gets even more intimate with tryptophan.

 In fact, CBD's effect on serotonin might be via tryptophan breakdown...the prevention thereof.